Dneel004/PROLOG_Examples/README.md

-PROLOG program examples made in logic for cs at FIU
+PROLOG program examples made in -Logic for CS class @FIU-